Learn how to build an iOS application that can claim an mDoc via OID4VCI

 which should be handled by your wallet application.

-In our example Credential offer the issuance workflow only includes authenticating with a mock authentication provider and claiming the credential, But check out our other guides for creating rich and flexible user experiences.
+In the example Credential offer used in this tutorial, the issuance workflow only includes authenticating with a mock authentication provider and claiming the credential.
+But check out our other guides for creating rich and flexible user experiences.

 As the user is redirected to redirectUri